Research Group

 919.819.7158

-Alex is originally from Stratford Ontario.
+Alex is originally from Ontario, Canada.
 He received his B.S., M.S. degrees in Environmental Science from the University of Guelph, and his Ph.D. in Land Resource Science from from the University of Guelph.
-He was a NSERC visiting fellow at the Harrow Research and Development Centre (AAFC) working in Dr. Craig Drury’s lab.
-He joined the faculty at NCSU in spring 2018.

 Current Lab Group Members: